Consone Quartet

 “…They play with perfect intonation, tremendous attack, and impeccable historical style.
 All the four instruments work together with such intelligence and imagination that I would happily listen to them every day” - Sir Roger Norrington

-The first period instrument string quartet to be selected as BBC New Generation Artists, the Consone Quartet are fast making a name for themselves with their honest and expressive interpretations of repertoire, notably from the classical and romantic eras.
-Formed at the Royal College of Music in London, the Consone Quartet launched their professional career in 2015, shortly after which they were awarded two prizes at the 2015 York Early Music International Young Artists Competition, including the EUBO Development Trust Prize and a place on the EEEmerging Scheme in France.
+Formed at the Royal College of Music in London, the Consone Quartet launched their professional career in 2015, shortly after which they were awarded two prizes at the 2015 York Early Music International Young Artists Competition, the EUBO Development Trust Prize and a place on the EEEmerging Scheme in France.
 They went on to win the 2016 Royal Over-Seas League Ensemble Prize, and in 2022 were awarded a prestigious Borletti-Buitoni Trust (BBT) fellowship.

 Education work remains a core interest to the group, having worked with students at the Royal College of Music in London, Chetham’s School of Music in Manchester, the Royal Welsh College of Music and Drama and the Guildhall School of Music and Drama, as Hans Keller fellows for 2020-2022.
+2025 sees the quartet working with students at New England Conservatory in Boston and continuing their community work in South Yorkshire as "visiting quartet" for Sheffield's Music in the Round, supported by the Frost Trust.

 The Consone’s debut recording explored music by Haydn and Mendelssohn and was described by The Strad as an album “that instantly leaps out of the stereo at you as something special.”
-In 2022 they launched a new partnership with Linn Records, beginning with the complete cycle of Mendelssohn’s string quartets.
-The first album, released in Spring 2023 and featuring both the ‘1823’ and Op.
+In Spring 2023 they released the first of three recordings with Linn Records, centring around Felix Mendelssohn.
+The album, featuring both the ‘1823’ and Op.
 44 No. 3 quartets, has been described as ‘top-notch’ (Allmusic) and ‘exquisite’ (Pizzicato).
+The project continues this season with a disc featuring two further quartets by the composer, alongside his sister Fanny Mendelssohn’s string quartet in Eb major.
+Consone are Artists-in-Residence at Paxton House (2023-2025) and at Saxon Shore Early Music Kenardington (2024-2027)

 Next